More Like This

 Unspoiled, the Red Sea coast of Saudi Arabia is an underwater treasure trove, and it isn’t a secret that diving (scuba diving) in Saudi Arabia is considered the ultimate adventure.

-The Saudi sea coast is teeming with pristine marine life, virgin reefs, and shipwrecks.
+The Saudi sea coast teems with pristine marine life, virgin reefs, and shipwrecks.

 The growth of dive shops in cities like Jeddah, Yanbu, and Al Lith gives both beginners and advanced divers an equal opportunity to experience diving in Saudi Arabia.

-Diving professionals and trainers in Saudi Arabia are trained to handle emergencies; novices and pros alike are safe while diving in Saudi Arabia.
+Saudi Arabia’s diving professionals and trainers are trained to handle emergencies, so novices and pros alike are safe while diving there.

-If needed, Divers can seek treatment for decompression sickness or as commonly know ‘the bends,’ at two hospitals in Jeddah and the Armed Forces Hospital at King Abdul Aziz Naval Base in Jubail.
+If needed, Divers can seek treatment for decompression sickness, or, as commonly known, ‘the bends,’ at two hospitals in Jeddah and the Armed Forces Hospital at King Abdul Aziz Naval Base in Jubail.

 Best time to go diving

-The climate in Saudi Arabia is beautiful for diving all year round.
-The Water temperatures of the Red Sea stays at a fluctuating constant between 77 and 95°F (25 to 35°C).
+Saudi Arabia’s climate is beautiful for diving all year round.
+The water temperatures of the Red Sea fluctuate constantly between 77 and 95°F (25 to 35°C).

-During the July through October summer season, diving in the Red Sea feels like a swim in a giant, warm bath.
+During the July through October summer, diving in the Red Sea feels like swimming in a giant, warm bath.

 Visibility is just as convenient as the temperature.

-Diving experts with years of experience in the region recommend going out late in the afternoon, with the sun illuminating the splendid red corals and the distinct ecosystem of the Red Sea.
+Diving experts with years of experience in the region recommend going out late in the afternoon when the sun illuminates the splendid red corals and distinct ecosystems of the Red Sea.

 Discoveries of ancient shipwrecks along the Saudi coast are good reasons to take the Red Sea plunge.

-The latest 2015 discovery by Saudi and German archaeologists found an old Roman vessel and another ship dating from the early Islamic period.
+Saudi and German archaeologists made the latest discovery in 2015, finding an old Roman vessel and another ship dating from the early Islamic period.

-The most conservative estimates suggest that there are many other shipwrecks lying under the sea awaiting discovery.
+The most conservative estimates suggest that many other shipwrecks are lying under the sea awaiting discovery.

-The ‘special’ about diving, shark sightings, imagine an encounters with the elusive whale shark, this almost guaranteed if you are diving off the coast of Saudia.
+The ‘special’ about diving is shark sightings.
+Imagine encountering the elusive whale shark—this is almost guaranteed if you are diving off the coast of Saudi Arabia.

 Scuba lessons, Dive sites, and marine life